tesla809/erc-20-tutorial/README.md

 #### Optional ERC-20 Methods

 If you notice the [ERC-20 standard](https://eips.ethereum.org/EIPS/eip-20#methods) has optional methods.
+These optional methods can be found in OpenZeppelin's [IERC20Metadata](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#IERC20Metadata) contract.

 Let's cover these and provide some context.
+Later, we will discuss how to extend our ERC-20 implementation to include this optional contract using multiple inheritance.

 Please note that these following OPTIONAL Getter methods can be used to improve usability, BUT interfaces and other contracts MUST NOT expect these values to be present.

-These optional methods can be found in OpenZeppelin's [ERC20Detailed](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#ERC20Detailed) contract.

-Later, we will discuss how to extend our ERC-20 implementation to include this optional contract using multiple inheritance.

 ##### name